malavikasmenon/india-mf-explorer-web/README.md

 ## What it will do

-- **SQL directly in the browser** against the full dataset — DuckDB-WASM, so queries run on your machine, not a server
+- **SQL directly in the browser** against the full dataset using DuckDB-WASM, so queries run on your machine, not a server
+- Export the results of the query as a CSV or Parquet file.

+Check this out at the explorer page on the website.
+[SQL Explorer](https://indian-financial-data-explorer.netlify.app/app)

+> **Note:** Ad blockers can prevent the DuckDB-WASM download from completing, so the page may not load.
+If it doesn't, try an incognito window first, or temporarily disable your ad blocker.

 ## Data